Shushant-Kharate/Hospital_database_sql_project/README.md

 Thank you for visiting this repository!
 I hope this project proves useful in understanding SQL and practical database design using real-world healthcare scenarios.
-If you liked the project or found it helpful, do consider giving it a ⭐ and sharing your feedback.
+If you liked the project or found it helpful, do consider sharing your feedback.

 ---